k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 ## Fabric Hashing Mechanism

 As part of managing data securely, Fabric hashes keys that point to the data.
 For this purpose, Fabric uses the SHA-512 or SHA-512/256 algorithms for hashing: when working [with FIPS mode](18_FIPS_implementation.md), Fabric uses SHA-512/256 algorithm for hashing.
 If the FIPS mode is not set, Fabric uses the SHA-512 algorithm for hashing.
-In addition, Fabric uses a [dedicated master key](#fabric-master-key) to hash the original value.
+Additionally, Fabric uses a [dedicated master key](#fabric-master-key) to hash the original value.

 Examples for hashing: